What Makes Arcadia Bluffs Worth the Trip

 The Arcadia Bluffs South Course sits inland from the bluffs and plays through rolling terrain with a links influenced design inspired by the early days of American golf.
 Large greens, wide fairways, and a bold bunkering style give it a completely different character from the Bluffs.
 Where the Bluffs is dramatic and exposed the South is strategic and precise.

-It runs less expensive than the Bluffs at $185 per round during peak season and makes for a strong companion round for groups that want two distinctly different experiences on the same trip.
-If budget is a consideration and the group can only play one the Bluffs is the clear choice.
-But if the appetite is there for 36 holes same day combo packages are available at a meaningful discount compared to booking both rounds separately.
+It plays at a lower price than the Bluffs and is a strong value, which makes it a smart companion round for groups that want two distinctly different experiences on the same trip.
+If budget is a consideration and the group can only play one, the Bluffs is the clear choice.
+But if the appetite is there for 36 holes, same day combo packages are available at a meaningful discount compared to booking both rounds separately.

 The Dozen

 The newest addition to the Arcadia Bluffs Golf Club is The Dozen, a 12 hole layout featuring 6 par 3s and 6 par 4s.
-It is shorter, more accessible, and considerably more affordable at $125 per round during peak season.
-For groups that want to maximize their time at Arcadia without committing to another full 18 holes The Dozen works well as an add-on.
+It is shorter, more accessible, and the most affordable round on the property.
+For groups that want to maximize their time at Arcadia without committing to another full 18 holes, The Dozen works well as an add-on.
 Same day combo packages pair it with either the Bluffs or South course and are worth considering if the group has the energy.

 Which Course Should You Play